KaushalJoshi977/Webpage/README.md

 3. Check result
 4. Feedback page
 5. New voter register
-> Implemented concepts of DSA,HTML and CSS.
+> Implemented concepts of DSA,HTML,SQL and CSS.